JosefJ/GMevents/events/PWN-BBQ-Meetup/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   - Join us over some tasty bbq in Stromovka park in Prague 7.
 We'll meet at Grill point number 1 (it's between Bistro NO.2 and the parkour playground), we'll grill some food, have some drinks and network.
+Please byob & byof, PWN will provide you with grills.
 If we'd like to continue till late night, there is plenty of bars nearby.
 In case of bad weather this event won't happen.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28